To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

 The Independence Seaport Museum and Cruiser Olympia are open 7-days a week from 10:00 AM - 5:00 PM.
-Please view the Museum's website, philly seaport.org, to view a complete list of policies and the Visitor Code of Conduct before your visit.
+Please view the Museum's website, phillyseaport.org, to view a complete list of policies and the Visitor Code of Conduct before your visit.

-Library Pass Holders are walk-up tickets only and admits 2 Adults and 4 Children.
 You will need to check-in at the front desk for both the Museum and Cruiser Olympia and cannot reserve tickets online prior to your visit.
-Submarine Becuna is open for guided tours only and is not part of the Museum's general admission.
+Submarine Becuna is open for guided tours only and is NOT part of the Museum's general admission.
 Please note that Submarine Becuna and Olympia Engine Room guided tours are not included with your admission.
-You may purchase tour tickets at the front desk for $10 per person per tour.
+You may purchase tour tickets at the front desk.

 John J Audubon Center at Mill Grove